xbt573/barkfetch/README.md

 # barkfetch
-Barkfetch is an alternative to "neofetch", written in Go.
+Barkfetch is an [neofetch](https://github.com/dylanaraps/neofetch)-like utility, written in Go.
 Currently in very alpha.

 ![Barkfetch demonstration](.github/screenshot.png)

 # How to build
+0. Make sure you have go compiler installed in your system
 1. Clone repo and cd into it
 ```bash
 $ git clone https://github.com/xbt573/barkfetch && cd barkfetch